Saranya81/DogHub/README.md

-# The Pet Care Project
+# DogHUB Project

-The Pet Care project is implemented by HTML,CSS,Bootstrap components.This is basic explosure in the bootstrap and make the strong foundation in the web designing.
+DogHub project is implemented by HTML,CSS,Bootstrap components.This is basic explosure in the bootstrap and make the strong foundation in the web designing.
 Link of the Website: https://saranya81.github.io/The-Pet-Care/
 ## SVGs: